cobwebos/docs/articles/private-link/create-private-endpoint-storage-portal.md

 1. VM 桌面出现后，将其最小化以返回到本地桌面。

-## <a name="access-storage-account-privately-from-the-vm"></a>从 VM 专用访问存储帐户
+## <a name="access-storage-account-privately-from-the-vm"></a>Access storage account privately from the VM

-在本部分中，将使用专用终结点将专用连接到存储帐户。
+In this section, you will connect privately to the storage account using the Private Endpoint.

 > [!IMPORTANT]
-> 用于存储的 DNS 配置需要对主机文件进行手动修改以包含特定帐户的 FQDN。请在 Windows 上使用管理员权限修改以下文件： c:\Windows\System32\Drivers\etc\hosts 或 Linux/etc/hosts按以下格式包括上一步中的帐户的 DNS 信息 [专用 IP 地址] myaccount.blob.core.windows.net
+> DNS configuration for storage needs a manual modification on the hosts file to include the FQDN of the specific account Please modify the following file using administrator permissions on Windows: c:\Windows\System32\Drivers\etc\hosts or Linux /etc/hosts Include the DNS information for the account from previous step in the following format [Private IP Address] myaccount.blob.core.windows.net

 1. 在  *myVM* 的远程桌面中打开 PowerShell。
-2. 输入 @ no__t-0 会收到类似于下面的消息：
+2. Enter `nslookup mystorageaccount.blob.core.windows.net` You'll receive a message similar to this:
     ```azurepowershell
     Server:  UnKnown
     Address:  168.63.129.16